Should I refinance my home?

-Refinancing is moving your home loan to a new product with a more competitive interest rate than what you’re currently paying.
+Refinancing is moving your home loan to a new product with a more competitive interest rate or better features than what you currently have.
 This could be with your current lender or a new one, depending on eligibility requirements.
-You can save money by switching to another loan, by having lower repayments or by not paying any administration fees.
+You can save money by switching to another loan, by having lower repayments or by not paying loan administration fees.
 However, the key question you need answered is “when should I refinance my home?”
 Let’s look at that next.

 When should I refinance my home?